edofrederix/briscola/doc/chapters/3_mesh.md

 The reason for this, as explained in the previous chapter, is that it drastically simplifies data management.
 As in the example above, each processor has a brick part which is a quarter of a brick and is thus also a hexahedron.
-The decomposition of the mesh in Briscola is quite straight-forward, and can be handled best as an intrinsic part of the mesh.
-Moreover, some methods used in Briscola require a 'full picture' of the full domain and its decomposition.
+The decomposition of the mesh in Briscola is relatively straight-forward, and can be handled best as an intrinsic part of the mesh.
+Moreover, some methods used in Briscola requires a 'full picture' of the full domain and its decomposition.
 Thus, the shape and decomposition of the mesh must be known to all processors whereas in OpenFOAM domain decomposition is designed to split the problem into a number of strictly local problems.

-In this chapter meshing in Briscola is discussed.
+In this chapter, the meshing in Briscola is discussed.

 ## Mesh element numbering

 ![Data structure](./figures/mesh/numbering.png)

-Before the mesh dictionary file is discussed we first define a few numbering and naming conventions in Briscola.
+Before the mesh dictionary file is discussed, we first define a few numbering and naming conventions in Briscola.
 Referring to the figure above, a brick or brick part is constructed from 8 vertices, 12 edges and 6 faces.
 In a right-handed local coordinate system aligned with this brick, the two faces with